 Ohio cuts funding for Planned Parenthood

-COLUMBUS (AP) — The Ohio Department of Health says it’s ending grants and contracts that send money to Planned Parenthood after a divided federal appeals court upheld a state anti-abortion law that blocks public money for the group.
+The Ohio Department of Health is ending grants and contracts that send money to Planned Parenthood after a divided federal appeals court upheld a state anti-abortion law that blocks public money for the group.

-The department notified recipients and contractors Thursday it will end that funding within a month to comply with the law, unless the court delays the effect of its ruling as Planned Parenthood requested
+The department notified recipients and contractors Thursday that it will end that funding within a month to comply with the law, unless the court delays the effect of its ruling as Planned Parenthood has requested.

-The department says the law requires it to ensure state and certain federal funds aren’t “used to perform or promote nontherapeutic abortions.”
+The health department said the law requires it to ensure state and certain federal funds aren’t “used to perform or promote nontherapeutic abortions.”

-Planned Parenthood of Greater Ohio President Iris Harvey tells The Columbus Dispatch the decision is “heartless.”

-The law targeted funding that Planned Parenthood receives through Ohio Department of Health.
-That money is mostly from the federal government.
+The law targeted funding that Planned Parenthood receives through the department.
+That money is mostly from the federal government and supports education and prevention programs.

+Planned Parenthood said the funding provides “essential services” to tens of thousands of Ohioans that other health centers can’t replace.

+Planned Parenthood of Greater Ohio President Iris Harvey called the decision “heartless” and said it puts “politics over people.”

 Subscribe Today